It is Generally Best to Self-Surender with a Criminal Defense Attorney by Your Side

 How do I deal with a warrant in Michigan?

 It is best not to deal with a warrant on your own.
-If a warrant has been issued for your arrest, it is best to hire a reputable, skilled criminal defense lawyer as soon as possible to assist you and get the warrant canceled.
+If a court issues a warrant for your arrest, it is best to hire a reputable, skilled criminal defense lawyer as soon as possible to assist you and get it canceled.

 How do I clear a warrant in Michigan?